-The American Red Cross provides 42% of the nation’s blood supply; international service to the armed forces; reconnection services for families after large natural disasters; and they respond to every local home fire.
+The American Red Cross provides 42% of the nation’s blood supply; international service to the armed forces; and reconnection services for families after large natural disasters.
+They also respond to every local home fire.

 More people die in home fires every year than any other disaster.
 As the fire department goes to put out the fire within a home, the Red Cross is called to be by the side of the family ensuring they have a safe place to stay and financial assistance to bridge the gap to the next day.

 This past September, a home in Aynor, South Carolina was damaged by a fire.
 The Red Cross is providing financial assistance for food, clothing, and other essentials, as well as comfort kits containing personal hygiene items for the individual.

 “We’ve partnered with the local county and city officials and they’ve been just great in helping to get the word out to the community about what our services are,” Amy says.
 “I also want to say a great thank you to Jamie at Jammin Leather who has held events to support our efforts.”

 The American Red Cross wants to ensure families are prepared against home fires.